Coronavirus (COVID-19) information for people with disability

 Participant fact sheets

-We have written two COVID-19 fact sheets for NDIS participants.
+We have written the following fact sheets for NDIS participants.

 1. Our first COVID-19 NDIS participant information fact sheet explains: